IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/csd.md

 The Consignment Security Declaration (CSD) is a mandatory requirement that is defined by ICAO Annex 17 and ICAO Aviation Security Manual Doc.
 8973.
 IATA defines the electronic-CSD (e-CSD) according to ICAO requirements in the CSC Resolution 651.

 # Requirements
 The e-CSD requirements follow the initial paper document CSD with a set of 15 different data fields to provide.
-More details can be found on iata.org dedicated page here: https://www.iata.org/en/programs/security/cargo-security/csd/
+More details can be found on iata.org dedicated page here: [https://www.iata.org/en/programs/security/cargo-security/csd/](https://www.iata.org/en/programs/security/cargo-security/csd/)

-In particular, the CSD layout is available on iata.org webiste here: https://www.iata.org/contentassets/4bb3450ef9a2447493a132b38fac1d26/e-consignment-security-declaration.pdf
+In particular, the CSD layout is available on iata.org webiste [https://www.iata.org/contentassets/4bb3450ef9a2447493a132b38fac1d26/e-consignment-security-declaration.pdf](here).

 # Chosen approach
 In legacy messaging standards (CIMP and CXML) the eCSD data is provided through the OCI grouping and guidelines are provided in the OCI Composition Rules Table.